named-data-iot/ndn-lite-wiki/Security-Overview.md

 ## NDN-Lite Security Frontend

-The frontend of the NDN-Lite security library is divided into multiple components, and thus the library supports more flexible implementation.
+The frontend of the NDN-Lite security library is divided into multiple components, and thus the library supports flexible implementation.
 Frontend components of the NDN-Lite library will use different backend implementations depending on the compilation flags used.

 Description of the compilation flags that can be used to utilize different security backend implementations within NDN-Lite can be found in the security/ndn-lite-sec-config.h file.